Old Town Split might be one of the coolest Old Towns I’ve ever been to.

 Since Diocletian’s Palace is a Unesco World Heritage Site that means Old Town Split is as well.

-During the days it can become a bit crowded in some of these alleys.
+During the days it can become a bit crowded in those alleys.

 So if you’re looking for a time to get lost try early morning, like 6 or 7, or later at night after dinner.